Should I Lock In My Mortgage Rate Today?

 The right interest rate can make all the difference in your budget.
 Luckily, you have some control over your interest rate by locking it in when it works for your budget.

-If you want to get your interest rate even lower, then consider other options, like shortening your loan term or buying prepaid mortgage points.
+If you want to get your interest rate even lower, consider other options like shortening your loan term or buying prepaid mortgage points.

 Mortgage Basics - 8-minute read